 Disclaimer: Take these air flow readings with a grain of salt.
+The readings may be 10% high.
 The ratings may not be comparable to flow ratings from another flow bench.
 Calibrations,set-up,etc. may be different than other flow benches also.
 I think the main purpose would be the air flow comparison between the different heads.
+Steve25 at PY suggested using a 1.37 correction factor to his numbers for 28" of water.
 Thanks-John

 By Pete McCarthyFrom April and June 1991 High Performance Pontiac